voxmedia/revenue-hiring/README.md

 * Any future work and considerations you’d like to highlight.

 ## Sharing and submitting
-Feel free to share any slides, links or documentation to the work ahead of time by sending an email to the hiring manager or respective interviewer with your full name in the subject line.
+Feel free to share any slides, links or documentation to the work ahead of time by sending an email to your recruiting contact, the hiring manager or respective interviewer with your full name in the subject line.

-# :question: FAQ About exercises
+# :question: FAQ about exercises

 * **Can I use jQuery, React, Underscore, or other external libraries?** – Yes!
 You are free to use any tools, libraries, and frameworks you feel comfortable using.